alexthorne90/dotfiles/README.md

     - `TSInstall c` to install the c languge treesitter extension
   - Similarly, formatting and linting is done through null-ls : https://github.com/jose-elias-alvarez/null-ls.nvim
     - `NullLsInstall autopep8` to install autopep8 for use
-  - All package management with Maxon : https://github.com/williamboman/mason.nvim
+  - All package management with Mason : https://github.com/williamboman/mason.nvim
 - WIP
   - Super WIP here still, working on the user portion of the config to get this working.
 Make sure to follow the linking install instructions below to link this repo's nvim configs into the astronvim user section
+  - After astronvim installs, I am taking over the entire `lua` directory.
+So follow the install instructions, then navigate to the install location (`~/AppData/Local/nvim`) and `rm -rf lua/`.
+Then follow the linking instructions below to point this repos `lua-user/` directory to the nvim location.
   - Using this guy's config as an example for a lot of my plugin files: https://github.com/kabinspace/AstroNvim_user/tree/master
 - Setup
   - A lot of things will install themselves when you first start nvim